andreped/NoCodeSeg/README.md

 * MIB
   * Use the annotated patches/labels exported from QuPath
   * Configuring and training deep segmentation models (i.e. U-Net/SegNet)
-  * Use the trained U-net to predict unannotated patches exported from QuPath
+  * Use the trained U-Net to predict unannotated patches exported from QuPath
   * Export trained models into the ONNX format for use in FastPathology
 * FastPathology
   * Importing and creating a configuration file for the DeepMIB exported ONNX model